Rizzler Sports Logo

 What age should I start doing evaluations?

-Structured evaluations make sense starting around 9U-10U.
-Before that, observations are more useful than scores.
-Using stats without overcoaching →
+Structured evaluations make sense starting around 9U or 10U.
+Before that, plain observations are more useful than scores.
+There's a longer discussion of age-appropriate measurement in using stats without overcoaching.